dwyl/phoenix-chat-example/README.md

 </div>
 ```

-This is the _basic_ form we will use to input Chat messages.
+This is the _basic_ form we will use to input Chat messages. <br />
 The classes e.g: `"form-control"` and `"col-xs-3"`
-are Bootstrap CSS classes to _style_ the form.
+are Bootstrap CSS classes to _style_ the form. <br />
 Phoenix includes Bootstrap by default so you can get up-and-running
-with your App/Idea/"MVP" as quickly as possible! <br />
+with your App/Idea/"MVP"! <br />
 If you are unfamiliar with Bootstrap UI,
 read: https://getbootstrap.com/docs/3.3 <br />
 and if you _specifically_ want to understand the Bootstrap _forms_,
 see: https://getbootstrap.com/docs/3.3/css/#forms

-Your file `index.html.eex` template file should look like this:
+Your `index.html.eex` template file should look like this:
 [`/lib/chat_web/templates/page/index.html.eex`](https://github.com/nelsonic/phoenix-chat-example/blob/fb02977db7a0e749a6eb5212749ae4df190f6b01/lib/chat_web/templates/page/index.html.eex) (_snapshot_)